rahuljograna/rahuljograna/README.md

 <h2 id="rahuljograna-tech">Tech</h2>

-> Tools, languages, and other things that I like to work with.
+> Tools, languages, and other things I like working with.

 <table>
   <tr>